argumentcomputer/LSpec/README.md

 ## The `lspec` function

-The `lspec` function is for writing tests on a separate file, and represents the result of one `LSpec` test.
-It requires two arguments, a description of the tests and the `LSpec` test being run.
+The `lspec` function is for writing tests in a separate file, and represents the result of one `LSpec` test suite.
+As discussed earlier, one can chain `LSpec` tests by providing the next test as the last argument of `it` function. `lspec` funciton requires two arguments, a description of the tests and the `LSpec` to run.

 For example, take `twoTests` we defined above.
 Then we can create a standalone `Tests.lean` file:
 ```lean
 import LSpec